Modern Slavery Act 2015

-Close Brothers was established in 1878 and today employs over 3,000 staff, operating principally in the UK and Ireland.
+Close Brothers was established in 1878 and today employs approximately 4,000 people, principally in the UK.
 Close Brothers Group plc is listed on the London Stock Exchange and is a member of the FTSE 250.

-The Group is comprised of three divisions – Asset Management, Securities and Banking, the latter being the biggest and contributing over 90% to the Group’s profits.
+The group is comprised of three divisions – Banking, Asset Management and Securities, the Banking division being the largest.

 Close Brothers’ Banking division, comprising Close Brothers Limited and its subsidiaries, provides specialist lending to small and medium-sized businesses and individuals across a diverse range of asset classes, and also offers deposit taking services.

-Close Brothers Asset Management provides a range of financial advice, investment management and online investing services to private clients and professional advisers
+Close Brothers Asset Management provides a range of financial advice and investment management services to private clients and professional advisers in the UK.

-The Group is a financial services provider, and therefore has reasonably straightforward supply chains with most of its suppliers based in the UK and EU.
+The group is a financial services provider, with a limited supply chain which predominantly focusses on procuring professional and technology services, with most of its suppliers based in the UK and the EU.